 As an Associate at Article One, Bronagh supports our work in business and human rights, responsible innovation, and sustainability.
-From the EMEA office in Dublin, she brings her skill in research and analysis of complex contexts to support our clients’ projects across a range of sectors.
+From the EMEA office in Dublin, she brings her skill in research and analysis to support our clients’ projects across a range of sectors.

-Bronagh is a graduate of the European Master’s Programme in Human Rights and Democratisation (EMA) located in Venice and Seville.
-As a masters student, she wrote her thesis on the EU’s evolving approach to business and human rights, using cocoa supply chains as a case study.
+Bronagh is a graduate of the European Master’s Programme in Human Rights and Democratisation (EMA) located in Venice.
+She spent her second semester in Seville undertaking a specialised programme on business and human rights.
 She also holds a Bachelor’s Degree in Law with Philosophy from University College Dublin (BCL) and a Higher Diploma in Advanced Languages and Global Communication from University College Cork (HDip).

 In 2023, Bronagh completed a Postgraduate Certificate in Sustainability in Enterprise (PG Cert) jointly awarded by University College Cork, Maynooth University and Atlantic Technological University.
 Through this program, Bronagh developed an understanding of measuring sustainable development, environmental assessments, natural capital and ecosystem services, circular economy, and systems thinking in environmental sustainability.